 This EIS analyzes the effects of the actions proposed herein on relevant resources in the context of the laws and policies that apply to NPS management of these resources.
 Many resources and activities have the potential to be affected by either issuing or not issuing a SUP for continued commercial shellfish operations within the Seashore.
 These resources were initially identified by NPS staff during internal scoping and were further refined through the public and agency scoping process.
-Impact topics retained for detailed analysis within this EIS include wetlands and other waters of the U.S., eelgrass, wildlife and wildlife habitat, special-status species - California coast Coho salmon (Oncorhynchus kisutch) and central California coast steelhead (O. mykiss), coastal flood zones, water quality, soundscapes, wilderness, visitor experience and recreation, socioeconomic resources, and NPS operations.
+Impact topics retained for detailed analysis within this EIS include wetlands, eelgrass, wildlife and wildlife habitat, special-status species, coastal flood zones, water quality, soundscapes, wilderness, visitor experience and recreation, socioeconomic resources, and NPS operations.
 The following text discusses issues/considerations that form the basis for the content in "Chapter 3: Affected Environment," and the impact topics and detailed analysis presented in "Chapter 4: Environmental Consequences."

-Wetlands and Other Waters of the U.S. The identification of wetlands within the project area is necessary to ensure their protection in accordance with federal laws (section 404 of the Clean Water Act [CWA] and the Rivers and Harbors Act of 1899) and state laws (e.g., the California Coastal Act of 1976).
+Wetlands.
+The identification of wetlands within the project area is necessary to ensure their protection in accordance with federal laws (section 404 of the Clean Water Act [CWA] and the Rivers and Harbors Act of 1899) and state laws (the California Coastal Act of 1976 and the California Environmental Quality Act).
 NPS Management Policies 2006 states that NPS will implement a "no net loss of wetlands" policy and will (1) provide leadership and take action to prevent the destruction, loss, or degradation of wetlands; (2) preserve and enhance the natural and beneficial values of wetlands; and (3) avoid direct and indirect support of new construction in wetlands unless there are no practicable alternatives and the proposed action includes all practicable measures to minimize harm to wetlands (NPS 2006d).
 Guidance related to the management of wetlands is further clarified by Director's Order 77-1: Wetland Protection (DO-77-1) (NPS 2002a).
-As defined by USACE and USFWS, wetland areas and other waters of the U.S. exist in the project area, both within Drakes Estero and along the shoreline where natural conditions persist.
-DBOC operations may have the potential to impact these wetlands through placement of materials (such as bags and trays) directly in wetlands, trampling of vegetated wetlands, and shading associated with racks, as well as people walking across mudflats, and propellers and boat hulls scraping the mud bottom.
-The impact topic of wetlands and other waters of the U.S. is retained for detailed analysis in this EIS.
+As defined by USACE and USFWS, wetland areas exist in the project area, both within Drakes Estero and along the shoreline where natural conditions persist.
+DBOC operations may have the potential to impact these wetlands through placement of materials (such as bags and trays) directly in wetlands, trampling of vegetated wetlands, and shading associated with racks, as well as people walking across mudflats, and propellers and boat hulls scraping the mud bottom and eelgrass beds.
+The impact topic of wetlands is retained for detailed analysis in this EIS.